huangtan0429/bahamut-original-poster-highlight/README.md

 5. Push the "Load unpacked" button (top-left corner, probably)
 6. Choose the **FOLDER** you have unziped
 7. Done.

+## Notice
+1. By using this extension may produce more requests to the server of bahamut, **please take your own risk**.

 ## Special Thanks
 ICONs were made by https://favicon.io/